From Lebanon to Leadership

 When it was time to apply for internships, Magalie began to value Iona’s strong alumni connections, and how those connections can lead to internships and jobs.

 An Iona graduate helped Magalie become a production and marketing intern at Tribune Broadcasting on “The Bill Cunningham Show” – and she learned that the person who helped her had also found a job through an Iona graduate.

-As she finishes her degree at Iona, Magalie feels prepared to continue on to graduate studies – and to Move the World – from the coursework, leadership positions, internship and community service she undertook here.
+As she finished her degree at Iona, Magalie felt prepared to continue on to graduate studies – and to Move the World – from the coursework, leadership positions, internship and community service she undertook here.